pin3dev/42_Libft/README.md

 make bonus
 ```

-## ⚠️ Norms and Guidelines
+## ⚠️ Norms and Guidelines Disclaimer

-The project is implemented according to the following rules:

-- The code adheres to the **42 Norm** guidelines.
+This project strictly follows the **42 School Norm** coding guidelines, which significantly influenced certain decisions in its implementation.
+These rules may sometimes lead to seemingly inefficient or unusual solutions, but they were necessary to meet the strict requirements of the school.
+Some key constraints include:

+- The use of certain control structures like `for`, `switch`, and `goto` is forbidden.
+- Each function must not exceed **25 lines**, including opening and closing brackets.
+- A maximum of **4 parameters** is allowed per function.
+- **No global variables** are allowed, and function variables must be declared at the start of the function.
-- No memory leaks or undefined behaviors (e.g., segmentation faults, double free errors) are tolerated.
+- **Memory management** is critical, and no memory leaks or undefined behaviors (e.g., segmentation faults) are tolerated.
-- All memory allocation is handled appropriately, and memory is freed when necessary.
-- A static function approach is used for helper functions.
-- No global variables are allowed.
+- Code formatting is highly rigid, with specific rules for indentation, line length, and spacing.

+These restrictions are enforced to ensure standardized, readable code across all projects, even if it results in less flexibility or optimization.

 ## 📖 Theoretical Background
 | Grade |Lang | Type| Links and Subjects |